tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ```r
 unlink("iris.txt") # Deletes temp file
 ```

-Note: to ignore lines starting with comment signs one can pass on a function call to the `fread` importer.
+Note: to ignore lines starting with comment signs one can pass on a function call to the `fread` importer as follows:

 ```r